-Dancer Leiomy Maldonado Did The Most Epic Runway Walk/Dance NYFW Has Ever Seen
+Dancer Leiomy Maldonado Did The Most Epic Runway Walk-Dance NYFW Has Ever Seen

 New York Fashion Week has always been known as little more experimental and spontaneous than the other fashion weeks around the world when it comes to how the lines are presented, except for possibly Sao Paulo.
 In part, that is often because at NYFW, the runway isn’t strictly the domain of seasoned models, with actresses, athletes, singers, dancers, and sometimes people that are just reality television famous taking part.
-This year was no exception when dancer Leiomy Maldonado walked The Blonds show, and took the whole thing over by storm, creating a sensation everyone is still talking about.
+This year was no exception when dancer Leiomy Maldonado walked The Blonds show and took the whole thing over by storm, creating a sensation everyone is still talking about.

 Usually during NYFW, the only time people who don’t follow fashion hear anything about the week is when there is some ridiculous spat between non-models such as Nicki Minaj and Cardi B., or a famous nipple makes its way out of an outfit.
 This year has had plenty of that kind of drama, but it has also had Maldonado, who made her mark on the event for all the right reasons.
-While her walk was anything but traditional, the Bronx bred star, according to Harper’s Bazaar, helped solidify her legend.
+While her walk was anything but traditional, the Bronx-bred star, according to Harper’s Bazaar, helped solidify her legend.

 View this post on Instagram